TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 exactly n points at some time in a sequence of n tosses is $(2 + (−1/2)^n)/3$ ]

-#exercise(sub : "2-3 Color Theorem")[
-  A k-coloring is said to exist if the regions the plane is divided off in can be colored with three colors in such a way that no two regions sharing some length of border are the same color.

-  (a) A finite number of circles (possibly intersecting and touching) are drawn on a paper.
-Prove that a valid 2-coloring of the regions divided off by the circles exists.

-  (b) A circle and a chord of that circle are drawn in a plane.
-Then a second circle and chord of that circle are added.
-Repeating this process, until there are n circles with chords drawn, prove that a valid 3-coloring of the regions in the plane divided off by the circles and chords exists.
-]

 #exercise(sub : "Coins (IMO 2010 P5)")[
   Each of the six boxes $B_1$, $B_2$, $B_3$, $B_4$, $B_5$, $B_6$ initially contains one coin.
 The following operations are allowed